melezhik/sparrow/README.md

 ## Sparrow plugins

-Reusable \`outthentic tests' distributed via outthentic tests repository - [SparrowHub](https://sparrowhub.org) are called sparrow plugins
+Reusable \`outthentic tests' distributed via outthentic tests repository - [SparrowHub](https://sparrowhub.org) are called sparrow plugins.

 ## Sparrow tool

-`sparrow` is a console client to install, setup and run sparrow plugins
+`sparrow` is a console client to install, setup and run sparrow plugins.

 ## SparrowHub

 [Central repository](https://sparrowhub.org) of sparrow plugins

+# Sparrow basic entities

+Basically you deal with 3 type of entities:

+## plugins

+A sparrow plugins which you search, install and (optionally) configure.
+Usually plugin is a small monitoring / testing suite to solve a specific issue.
+For example check available disk space of ensure service is running.
+There are a plenty of plugins at SparrowHub.

+## checkpoint

+Checkpoint is configurable sparrow plugin.
+Some sparrow does not require configuration and could be run as is, but many require some piece of input data to bind to.
+For example hostname or internal plugin parameters to adjust plugin logic.
+Checkpoint is a container for:

+* plugin
+* plugin configuration

+Plugin configuration is just a text file in one of 2 formats:

+* .ini style format
+* YAML format

+You could read about plugin configuration further in this documentation.

+## projects

+Projects are logic groups of sparrow checkpoints.
+It's convenient to split a whole list of checkpoint to different logical groups.
+Like one for system checks - disk available space or RAM status, other for web servers status so on.

-# USAGE
+# API

-These are actions provided by sparrow console client:
+Now having a knowledges about basic sparrow entities let's dive  into sparrow API provided by `sparrow` console client.

 ## create a project